psibir/psibir.github.io/contact.markdown

 permalink: /contact/
 ---

-Here's a few ways to contact me:
+Here is the best way to contact me:
 [email](bloomfieldtm@gmail.com)